History of Baden-Württemberg: German southwest up to World War II

 Doctors who were assigned the role of "racial engineers" were overrepresented in the NSDAP.
 In Württemberg, 36% of all doctors were NSDAP members, and the majority willingly went along with the effort to kill their "worthless" patients, arranging for those with physical and/or intellectual disabilities to be sent to the Schloss Grafeneck.
-Typical of those classified by their doctors as an "useless eater" was a farmer who had been injured in a work accident in 1929 and had been living on disability ever since; in May 1940, his doctor classified him as an "useless eater", causing him to go Schloss Grafeneck, where he was gassed.
+Typical of those classified by their doctors as a "useless eater" was a farmer who had been injured in a work accident in 1929 and had been living on disability ever since; in May 1940, his doctor classified him as a "useless eater", causing him to go Schloss Grafeneck, where he was gassed.
 Otto Küstner, the president of the Württemberg supreme court had a brother who was living in a mental asylum.
 Through Küstner was a loyal supporter of the regime, twice he took his brother home to prevent him from going to Schloss Grafeneck while denying to other people with relatives at the same asylum that people were being killed at Schloss Grafeneck.
 Those selected to die at Schloss Grafeneck were always taken in buses painted in a very distinctive shade of grey.
 Through the Nazi regime mocked people living in asylums as "life unworthy of life" who were too incompetent to understand what was happening around them, in many cases people had to be dragged kicking and screaming from the asylums into the grey buses that were to take them to Schloss Grafeneck.
 Other people taken from the asylums broke down in tears as they boarded the buses, knowing that they would die at the Schloss Grafeneck.
 Farmers living around Schloss Grafeneck noted the correlation between the arrival of the grey buses, which was followed up shortly afterwards by the smell of burned human flesh coming from the crematorium, leading to the conclusion that people could not possibly be dying of the flu that swiftly all the time.

 Württemberg's location in southwestern Germany provided a considerable flying distance from Britain while its topography with its steep hills punctured by deep valleys provided additional defenses from bombing.
 For these reasons, the Bomber Command of the Royal Air Force only infrequently bombed Württemberg at first with the first bombing raid occurred in May 1940.
 Stuttgart was an important railroad junction and a center of industry, making it into a prime bombing target.
 Stuttgart was first bombed on 25 August 1940 with raid causing the deaths of 4 people.
 Besides for Stuttgart, the cities that were most bombed in Württemberg were Friedrichshafen, Heilbronn, and Ulm.